wdporter/i-am-that-vuepress/54-body-and-mind-are-symptoms-of-ignorance/readme.md

-# 54. Body and Mind are Symptoms of Ignorance
+# 54. Body and Mind are Symptoms of Ignoreänce

->The body and the mind are only symptoms of ignorance, of misapprehension.
+>The body and the mind are only symptoms of ignoreänce, of misapprehension.
 Behave as if you were pure awareness, bodiless and mindless, spaceless and timeless, beyond ‘where’ and ‘when’ and ‘how’.
 Dwell on it, think of it, learn to accept its reality.

 **Questioner:**&ensp;We were discussing one day the person — the witness — the absolute (<span data-tippy-content="Person, the outer self.">vyakti</span>–<span data-tippy-content="Manifest matter, the evolved nature.
 Opposite is <em>avyakta</em>.">vyakta</span>–<span data-tippy-content="Unmanifest.
 Opposite is <em>vyakta</em>.">avyakta</span>).
 As far as I remember, you said that the absolute alone is real and the witness is absolute only at a given point of space and time.
 The person is the organism, gross and subtle, illumined by the presence of the witness.
 I do not seem to grasp the matter clearly; could we discuss it again?
 You also use the terms <span data-tippy-content="The great expanse of existence, the universe of matter and energy.">mahadakash</span>, <span data-tippy-content="[<em>chit</em>, to perceive + <em>akash</em>, expanse, sky] Brahman in its aspect of limitless knowledge, the expanse of awareness.
 Variöusly used for consciousness, individual as well as universal.">chidakash</span> and <span data-tippy-content="The great expanse, the timeless and spaceless reality; the Absolute beïng.">paramakash</span>.
 How are they related to person, witness, and the absolute?